i-MSCP/plugins/incubator/OpenDKIM/README.md

-#  i-MSCP OpenDKIM plugin v1.0.3
+#  i-MSCP OpenDKIM plugin v1.1.0

-Plugin which provides an OpenDKIM implementation for i-MSCP.
+Plugin that provides DomainKeys Identified Mail (DKIM) service.

+## Introduction

+DKIM provides a way for senders to confirm their identity when sending email by adding a cryptographic signature to the headers of the message.

 ## Requirements